 Quarantine: restricts the movement of persons who were exposed to a contagious disease in case they become infected.

 Isolation and quarantine are proven public health interventions fundamental to reducing COVID-19 transmission.
-Adequate isolation and quarantine processes should be in place to respond to any increase in cases we might see with modification of local and statewide restrictions.
+Isolation and quarantine processes should be in place to respond to any increase in cases we might see after modification of local and statewide restrictions.

 Isolation and quarantine can create substantial hardships.
-Those under isolation or quarantine orders should be treated with respect, fairness and compassion; and their dignity and privacy should be protected.
+Isolated or quarantined people should be treated with respect, fairness and compassion; and their dignity and privacy should be protected.
 Federal and state resources made available to local health jurisdictions should be considered to support people who are not able to isolate or quarantine in accordance with this guidance.

 All instructions provided by the local public health jurisdiction to persons who are being asked to isolate or quarantine should be provided in their primary language and be culturally appropriate.
 Additionally, local health jurisdictions should ensure that instructions for persons with disabilities, including those with access and functional needs, are provided.

 California has a diverse population with no single racial or ethnic group constituting a majority of the population.
 These populations also include members of tribal nations, immigrants and refugees.
 Some groups may be at higher risk for COVID-19 or worse health outcomes due to a number of reasons including living conditions, work circumstances, underlying health conditions, and limited access to care.
-It is important that case investigation and contact tracing interviews are conducted in a culturally appropriate manner, which includes meaningfully engaging community representatives from affected communities, collaborating with community-serving organizations, respecting the cultural practices in the community, and taking into consideration the social, economic and immigration contexts in which these communities live and work.
-Local health jurisdictions should be mindful of discrimination not only based on race, but also based on disability.
+It is important that communication with the public is conducted in a culturally appropriate manner, which includes meaningfully engaging community representatives from affected communities, collaborating with community-serving organizations, respecting the cultural practices in the community, and taking into consideration the social, economic and immigration contexts in which people in these communities live and work.
+Local health jurisdictions should be mindful of discrimination not only based on race and ethnicity, but also based on disability.